 CoBL will have more on this story as it develops

 Tag(s): Home Josh Verlin Rich's Page High School Ches-Mont National West Chester East Delaware Valley Chester Public League A Math, Civics & Sci.
-Suburban One SOL American Cheltenham Public League Ches-Mont
+Suburban One SOL Liberty Cheltenham Public League Ches-Mont